TechAmerica

-TechAmerica is a United States technology trade association.
-It was formed from the merger of AeA (formerly known as the America Electronics Association), the Cyber Security Industry Alliance (CSIA), the Government Electronics & Information Technology Association (GEIA), and the Information Technology Association of America (ITAA) in 2009.
-The organization claims to be the "high-tech industry's leading trade association".
-TechAmerica represents 1,200 companies within the public and commercial sectors of the economy.
-TechAmerica's stated goal is to provide "grassroots to global" representation for its members.
-To this end, the organization maintains an advocacy program in all 50 US state capitals, in Washington, DC, and in several international locations.
-In May 2014, CompTIA, a nonprofit trade association that serves IT professionals, announced it had acquired TechAmerica in a move to expand its public-sector presence.
+TechAmerica was an American technology trade association that was created in 2009, through the merger of several American trade associations including the AeA and Information Technology Association of America.

+In May 2014, CompTIA, a nonprofit trade association that serves information technology professionals, announced it had acquired TechAmerica in a move to expand its public-sector presence.
+TechAmerica has since became the public policy unit of CompTIA.

 History

-In 2009, AeA and ITAA merged to form TechAmerica.

-AeA
+In 2009, TechAmerica was formed from the merger of AeA (formerly known as the American Electronics Association), the Cyber Security Industry Alliance (CSIA), the Government Electronics & Information Technology Association (GEIA), and the Information Technology Association of America (ITAA) in 2009.

+American Electronics Association (AeA)

 AeA started as the West Coast Electronics Manufacturing Association (WCEMA), formed by David Packard and 25 of Hewlett-Packard's suppliers in 1943.
 Within 20 years, the association had gathered over 200 members.
 In 1969, WCEMA was rebranded the Western Electronic Manufacturers Association (WEMA).
 Less than two years following that rebranding, membership reached to over 600.
 Once again, the association was renamed in 1977 to the American Electronics Association.
 In 2001, the branding was shortened to AeA.

-ITAA
+Information Technology Association of America (ITAA)

 The Association of Data Processing Services Organization (ADAPSO) was formed in 1961.
 This association was renamed in 1991 to the Information Technology Association of America (ITAA).
 In 2008, ITAA merged with the Cyber Security Industry Alliance (CSIA) and the Government Electronics Industry Association (GEIA).